 The summer transfer window is now in full swing, and several Premier League clubs have already made multiple signings.
 Next up, pre-season friendlies.

 So, when will the 2025/26 Premier League season start?
-Find that out and learn all about other key dates in our article below.
+Discover that information and learn about other key dates in our article below.

 Premier League key dates 2025/26